Skip to main content

 And by night, the all-ages attraction hits a switch and shimmers with hundreds of thousands of dazzling LED lights.

 Under that technicolor glow, you can explore the park’s other wintery activities.
-Take a spin around the Parx Liberty Carousel, putt a few rounds on the Chilly Philly Mini Golf course, or try your hand at street curling (no ice or experience required!).
+Take a spin around the Parx Liberty Carousel, putt a few rounds on the Chilly Philly Mini Golf course or try your hand at street curling (no ice or experience required!).

 The season also promises a ton of special events, including elfie-selfies with Santa, a Hanukkah celebration and Kwanzaa festivities, plus your fill of pay-as-you-go bites and sips around the fire pits.

-Winter in Franklin Square runs from November 21, 2024 to February 23, 2025.
+Winter in Franklin Square runs from November 20, 2025 to February 28, 2026, with the holiday festivities wrapping up on January 4, 2026.

 Every year, Franklin Square — one of William Penn’s original five city squares — gets a festive makeover with thousands of sparkling lights, special events and more.